Azure/onboarding-guidance/DevTest/DevTestLabs/2 - devtest-labs-walkthrough-dev.md

 ![Screenshot](/Images/dtl-dev-10.png)

-18. Return to your DevTest lab blade.
+18. Return to your DevTest Lab blade.
     * Select Formulas (reusable bases) from the left hand navigation menu.
     * Select Add at the top of the Formulas (reusable bases) blade.